flutter/website/animations/hero-animations/index.md

 Pushing a route to the Navigator triggers the animation.
 At t=0.0, Flutter does the following:

-* Lays out the destination route&mdash;off screen&mdash;using the
-  curved path as described in the Material motion spec.
+* Calculates the destination hero's path, offscreen, using the curved motion as described in the Material motion spec.
   Flutter now knows where the hero ends up.

 * Places the destination hero in the overlay, at the